Telegram Mini Apps with Stars Payments — Expert Skill

 DATABASE_URL=file:local.db

 Telegram Stars is the in-app currency.
 Users buy Stars with real money, then spend them in Mini Apps.
-You receive Stars and can convert them to TON or fiat via @BotFather.
+You receive Stars and can withdraw them as Toncoin rewards via Fragment, or put them toward Telegram Ads.

 Key Facts